is the owner and president of

 599CD Computer Training and

-Amicron Computing, a small technology firm based in Amherst, NY dedicated to
+Amicron Computing, a small technology firm based in

 helping people get the most from their computers.